 16. Cairo, Egypt:

 Pack your summer clothes and head to Cairo, the city on the Nile River.
 You must have heard of the folklores and tales of the Pharaohs.
 Here is a chance to see and find out about this mysterious land.

 A trip to Cairo would not be complete without a visit to the Giza pyramids, a shadow of the ancient Egyptian civilization.
 Close to these pyramids, you will find the Saqqara Pyramid Complex that is the oldest masonry structure with breathtaking views.

 Cairo also has some seaside getaways like the Ain Sukhna, which is a refreshing escape from the city’s heat.
 Do visit the Eastern desert and bathe in the springs in the Gebel Ataqa mountains.

 Wisconsin Dells is the perfect tourist destination for families.
 The city is full of water parks and offers outdoor activities.
 Seafood lovers can devour a variety of food from the lake and the sea.

 Go hiking at the Devil’s Lake State Park, home to a 360-acre, clear-water lake.
 Walk the asphalt path of steep trails and enjoy the scenic spots as you make your way through the woods, valleys and meadows.

 Take a winery tour alongside the Wollersheim Winery that is tucked into a charming valley overlooking the Wisconsin River.
-This city has good nightspots as well with supper clubs and old-fashioned pubs.
+You can get a taste of good nightlife in this city with supper clubs and old-fashioned pubs.
 This is the best destination for holidays with teens.